-Karen LeVert - CEO and Co-founder
+Karen LeVert - Co-founder and President

 Ms. LeVert's business experience encompasses both corporate and entrepreneurial worlds with leadership experience in entrepreneurial ventures, executive management, finance, and information technology.
 She began her career with a Fortune-500 company assuming roles from computer programmer, to systems manager, to controller, to general manager of a 500-person business unit.
 Her first entrepreneurial venture was the launch of a franchise bioremediation company in 1998 that focused on the eradication of grease, sugars, and starches.
 She sold the business in 2001.
 Before co-founding STI, Karen co-launched a Silicon Valley venture-funded software company where she served as Executive Vice-President of Business Development.
 Karen holds an MBA from the University of Dayton and an Information Technology undergraduate degree from Eastern Michigan University.

 Along with her professional duties, she serves as a Board member for Southeast TechInventures, Ag TechInventures, North Carolina School of Science and Math, LCBA Life Insurance company, North Carolina Biotech Center, NC IDEA Foundation, and Economic Development Partnership of North Carolina.
 Karen is a former recipient of the Council for Entrepreneurial Development's (CED) North Carolina Entrepreneur of the Year.